ljgrohn/VimeoTranscribe/README.md

-# Wistia Video Transcription Tool
+# Video Transcription Tool

-A Python CLI tool that transcribes Wistia videos using AssemblyAI.
-Simply provide a Wistia URL or video ID, and get a transcript saved to a text file.
+A Python CLI tool that transcribes videos from Vimeo, Wistia, and other platforms using AssemblyAI.
+Simply provide a video URL or video ID, and get a transcript saved to a text file.

 ## Features

-- Extract video from Wistia URLs or video IDs
+- Extract video from Vimeo, Wistia URLs or video IDs
+- Supports multiple video platforms via yt-dlp
 - Automatic audio extraction from video files
 - High-quality transcription using AssemblyAI
 - Interactive command-line interface